Welcome to the Unconstrained Ear Recognition Challenge 2019!

 Ear recognition is an active area of research within the biometric community.
 While work in this ﬁeld has long focused on constrained, laboratory like-setting, recent approaches are looking increasingly at data acquired in unconstrained conditions and many techniques and approaches have been presented recently focusing on data captured in these so called “in-the-wild” settings.
 To promote research in these “in-the-wild” settings the Unconstrained Ear Recognition Challenge (UERC) 2019 will bring together researchers working in the field of ear recognition and benchmark existing algorithms on a common dataset and under a predefined experimental protocol.
 UERC 2019 will build on the previous challenge, UERC 2017 (available on IEEE Xplore and on arXiv.org), organized in the scope of the 2017 International Joint Conference on Biometrics (IJCB) and use the same dataset and protocol, thus enabling to examine and directly compare the progress made in the field since 2017.

-The challenge will be held on an extended version of the Annotated Web Ears (AWE) dataset, containing a total of 9,500 ear images - see the UERC 2017 summary paper for details (available on IEEE Xplore and on arXiv.org).
+The challenge was held on an extended version of the Annotated Web Ears (AWE) dataset, containing a total of 9,500 ear images - see the UERC 2017 summary paper for details (available on IEEE Xplore and on arXiv.org).
 The images were collected with a semi-automatic procedure involving web-crawlers and a subsequent manual inspection.
 Because the AWE images were not gathered in controlled laboratory-like conditions, they better represent the variability in ear appearance than existing datasets of ear images.
 However, the problem of automatic ear recognition is also significantly harder.
 A few example images from the extended AWE dataset are shown below.

 A more in depth description of the images, acquisition procedure, dataset characteristics and other information on the AWE dataset is available in the Neurocomputing paper.

-UERC 2019 will use three image datasets:
+UERC 2019 used three image datasets:

 The 3,300 images of the main dataset contain various annotations, such as the level of occlusion, rotation (yaw, roll and pitch angles), presence of accessories, gender and side.
 This information is also made available during training and can be exploited to build specialized recognition techniques.